eperche-fr/docs/MyTado/en_US/index.md

 2) The password you defined
 3) Your exact home name in Tado app (case sensitive)

-The temperature unit is optional, however the plugin uses Celsius by default.
+The temperature unit is optional, **however the plugin uses Celsius by default**.

+After configuration saving, please click on **synchronization** button to load all your devices.

 ## Equipment configuration